Synthetic likelihood in misspecified models: Synthetic likelihood and model misspecification

-Critically, at larger levels of model misspecification, the values onto which the exact BSL posterior is concentrating are not at all related to the values of $\theta$ under which $\|b(\theta)-b_0\|$ is small.
-In comparison, if one were to apply ABC based on $\|\cdot\|$ in the same example, the resulting ABC posterior would be uni-modal and have the majority of its mass near the origin ($\theta=0$).
+{At larger levels of model misspecification, the values onto which the exact posterior in \eqref{eq:BSL_post_exact} is concentrating are not at all related to the values of $\theta$ under which $\|b(\theta)-b_{\bullet}\|$ is small.
+In comparison, if one were to apply ABC based on $\|\cdot\|$ in the same example, the resulting posterior would be uni-modal and have the majority of its mass near the origin ($\theta=0$).
+This is due to the fact that when $0<b_{_\bullet,0}\le1$, the distance $\|b(\theta)-b_{\bullet}\|$ is uniquely minimized at $\theta=0$; hence, following Theorem 1 in \cite{frazier2020model}, the ABC posterior would concentrate mass onto $\theta=0$. }